CandidoJr209/image-processing/README.md

 # ImageProcessing

-This is a compilation of jupyter notebooks containing many topics related to image manipulation.
+## A compilation of jupyter notebooks containing many topics related to image manipulation

 The repository doesn't contain any structured project and its aim is to be used as a study material and reference base for future projects with many useful codes that can be adapted to specific use cases